RubiHali/Data-Structures-Challenge/README.md

 ### Problem 1:
 **Scenario:**
-Given an array of n numbers, find any pair which sums to a give target.
+Given an array of n numbers, find any pair which sums to a given target.

 For example,
 nums = [3, 4, 5, 6]